What does “hard waiver” mean?

 Do I have to verify my insurance each semester?

-students must complete the waiver process each semester.
+No. All students must complete the waiver process only once per academic year, prior to Fall semester.

 How can I enroll my spouse/domestic partner and/or dependent child(ren)?